ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

 A second important thing is to understand what this specific repository is about and what it is not.
-While the term **ITH** sometimes may be used to refer a wider concept and a large collection of tools, this repository (at the moment, October 2024) contains a specific subset of tools.
+While the term **ITH** sometimes may be used to refer a wider concept and a large collection of tools, this repository contains a specific subset of tools.
 So, let’s quickly clarify what you can find here (and what you cannot).